Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Action Execution

 \subsubsection{Outcome Realization}

-Even when multiple execution outcomes are functionally valid, user satisfaction depends on how results are presented in accordance with individual preferences.
-In recommendation-oriented agents, personalized re-ranking is a core mechanism for transforming candidate results into ordered outputs that reflect user-specific utility \citep{pei2019personalized}.
-Methods such as PEAR and multi-level interaction reranking (MIR) explicitly model cross-item dependencies together with user preference features, yielding more faithful final rankings and improved utility metrics \citep{li2022pear,xi2022multi}.
-Beyond ranking, personalization also governs which execution outcomes are retained or discarded.
-WARPP \citep{mazzolenis2025agent} emphasizes runtime personalization in workflow execution by pruning or adjusting conditional branches based on user attributes, reducing irrelevant or erroneous outcomes without re-planning the entire process.
-In addition to selecting among existing results, outcome realization may involve proactive augmentation.
+Even when multiple execution outcomes are functionally valid, user satisfaction depends on how final results are presented in accordance with individual preferences.
+One common mechanism is personalized re-ranking, which transforms candidate results into outputs that better reflect user-specific utility \citep{pei2019personalized}.
+Methods such as PEAR and MIR explicitly model user preference features together with cross-item dependencies, producing more faithful final rankings \citep{li2022pear,xi2022multi}.
+Personalization may also govern which outcomes are retained or discarded: WARPP \citep{mazzolenis2025agent} adjusts workflow branches at runtime based on user attributes, reducing irrelevant or erroneous outcomes without re-planning the full process.
+Finally, outcome realization can extend beyond selecting among existing results to proactively augmenting them.
 ETAPP \citep{hao2025evaluating} treats proactivity as a personalization signal, evaluating whether agents can propose additional actions or suggestions to better satisfy user needs.